 The quickest effects of monetary policy on shoe factories were after 1979, when most mainstream footwear production moved to Europe and Asia, leaving pockets of production and niche markets.
 There used to be a shop in Clapham, London, with a shoe lasting machine in it for making dance shoes.
 WJ Brooks Devine company, known as the Kinky Boot Factory in a documentary and a musical, closed but continued for years with boots made in smaller workshops.
 They had a page about it on their web site - the one in Holloway Road, London, that closed for example.
 That was mentioned on a similar page on one of my rivals' web sites about their constant search for small footwear workshops in the UK that tended to close soon after being found.
 There was a Shoe Trades Directory with a lot of them in it.
 There was one in a basement opposite Tesco Dalston, makeing girls school shoes.
 There was another in a basement in Shoreditch making welted boots for Shellys, who mainly used a factory on the North Circular, and those are just the factories in London; Northampton and Leicestter had loads more.
 There was even one on the Isle of Mann making Blizzard Boots for M&S, who still bought British products until they lost interest in the idea in 2005.

 After the 2008 recession, monetary policy never quite came back into fashion; inflation wasn't a problem.
 Meanwhile the cost of shipping goods from Asia rose, as did prices in China.
-The list of big companies closing became lists of retailers who had imported stuff from China and made enough margin run clearance sales for any surplus stock and still stay in business.
+The list of big companies closing became lists of retailers who had imported stuff from China.
+The supply chain was slow, but they could afford to order too much and run clearance sales to make-up.
 This hasn't been true for them recently, and every winter we hear of another retailer going bust again as people buy more in the internet anyway.
 Maybe customers will buy straignt from UK factories sooner or later and cut-out internet retailers like Veganline.com